Peer-to-Peer Reflection Protocol

 - Reflect on how these connections lead to new insights or understanding

 These responses become the basis for a facilitated discussion where students have an opportunity to explore the individual and collaborative nature of learning in LCs in the company of peers.
 Our use of a similar protocol as part of the Online Survey Validation Study prompted stimulating and insightful conversations.
+See the recent article on this study in Learning Communities Research and Practice (volume 2, issue 1) for more information.

-Fall 2014 Pilot Administration of Protocol
+Administration of the Protocol

 If your LC program is interested in piloting the use of the Peer-to-Peer Reflection protocol as a follow-up to the online survey, please check this option section in the Memorandum of Agreement for the online survey.